plungepool/wiki-dot-plungepool-dot-dev/src/vim.md

 V - select whole line

-. - repeat previous command
+. - repeat previous motion

+q[a] - begin recording motion to register a

+@q[a] - replay recorded motion in register a

 ### **Files**